Honduras: Pre-colonial period

-In the pre-Columbian era, modern Honduras was split between two pan-cultural regions: Mesoamerica in the west and the Isthmo-Colombian area in the east.
+In the pre-Columbian era, the territory was split between two pan-cultural regions: Mesoamerica in the west and the Isthmo-Colombian area in the east.
 Each complex had a "core area" within Honduras (the Sula Valley for Mesoamerica, and La Mosquitia for the Isthmo-Colombian area), and the intervening area was one of gradual transition.
-However, these concepts had no meaning in the Pre-Columbian era itself and represent extremely diverse areas.
+However, these concepts had no meaning in the Pre-Columbian era and represent diverse areas.
 The Lenca people of the interior highlands are also generally considered to be culturally Mesoamerican, though the extent of linkage with other areas varied over time (for example, expanding during the zenith of the Toltec Empire).

 In the extreme west, Maya civilization flourished for hundreds of years.
-The dominant, best known, and best studied state within Honduras's borders was in Copán, which was located in a mainly non-Maya area, or on the frontier between Maya and non-Maya areas.
+The dominant, best known, and best studied state was in Copán, which was located in a mainly non-Maya area, or on the frontier between Maya and non-Maya areas.
 Copán declined with other Lowland centres during the conflagrations of the Terminal Classic in the 9th century.
 The Maya of this civilization survive in western Honduras as the Ch'orti', isolated from their Choltian linguistic peers to the west.

-However, Copán represents only a fraction of Honduran pre-Columbian history.
-Remnants of other civilizations are found throughout the country.
+However, Copán represents only a fraction of the pre-Columbian history, with remnants of other civilizations throughout the country.
 Archaeologists have studied sites such as Naco and La Sierra in the Naco Valley, Los Naranjos on Lake Yojoa, Yarumela in the Comayagua Valley, La Ceiba and Salitron Viejo (both now under the Cajón Dam reservoir), Selin Farm and Cuyamel in the Aguan valley, Cerro Palenque, Travesia, Curruste, Ticamaya, Despoloncal, and Playa de los Muertos in the lower Ulúa River valley, and many others.

 In 2012, LiDAR scanning revealed that several previously unknown high density settlements existed in La Mosquitia, corresponding to the legend of "La Ciudad Blanca".
 Excavation and study has since improved knowledge of the region's history.
 It is estimated that these settlements reached their zenith from 500 to 1000 AD.